chunrapeepat/score-language/README.md

 ```
 var a = true and false
-var b = true of false
+var b = true or false
 var c = not true
 ```